yon785913-debug/BareBlogs/README.md

 * Most of the configurations are self explanatory but the less obvious one is the `newBlogThreshold` key which represents the maximum number of days to consider a blog post as new.
 It can be set to any positive integer.
 So the default `10` means any blog post written within the last 10 days is considered as new and the `NEW` tag and the emerald highlight will be applied to the new blog posts.

+6. To replace the default logo at the header, navigate to the `src\lib\assets\logo` directory and replace the `DagmawiBabiLogo.png` file with your own light-mode logo image and `DagmawiBabiLogoWhite.png` file with your own dark-mode logo image.

 ### With configurations out of the way let's get started writing your first blog post.

 The file hierarchy for your blogs is as follows: